 Colorado Statutory Bad Faith Insurance.

 Colorado has several statutes that are particularly favorable to policyholders.
 For example, Colorado limits insurance providers to information present at the time of their delay or refusal of a claim.
 This statute means insurance companies cannot hire expert litigators to cover up their mistakes or deception.

 Common law claims require proof the insurer engaged in deliberate misconduct.
-The only relevant points in statutory law are whether insurers deny benefits without a reasonable explanation.
+The only relevant points in statutory law is whether insurers deny benefits without a reasonable explanation.

 Whether it be common-law or statutory law, bad faith insurance law isn’t straightforward.
 Hiring a bad faith insurance attorney to handle your case puts you in the best position to win your claim.

 Document Your Correspondence With Your Insurance Company

 If you’re unsure whether your insurance company is taking advantage of you, write down all your correspondence and requests.
 Demand you get all of their stances in writing as well.
 Many insurance adjusters see what they can get away with so long as they don’t have to write anything down.
 Their positions become more apparent when you force them to write them down.

 Failure to get an insurance adjuster’s position in writing can have adverse outcomes down the road if you decide to sue.
 Without written proof, insurance companies can change their stances at-will, helping them avoid accountability.

 Bad Faith Lawyers Who Fight for Integrity

-Paul Wilkinson Law group has a team that cares about upholding the sanctity of the law.
+Paul Wilkinson Law Firm has a team that cares about upholding the sanctity of the law.
 We hold dishonest insurance companies accountable for their promises and get people the compensation they deserve.
 You don’t deserve to be taken advantage of, and we can ensure you keep insurance companies honest.